Cher: 1998–2002: Fourth musical comeback and songwriting debut

 On January 31, 1999, Cher sang "The Star-Spangled Banner", the US national anthem, at the Super Bowl XXXIII.
 She co-headlined the TV special VH1 Divas Live '99, which drew 19.4 million viewers and became the highest-rated program in VH1's history at the time.
 Her Do You Believe?
 Tour (1999–2000) sold out in every American city it visited, drawing a global audience of over 1.5 million.
 The tour's TV special, Cher: Live in Concert – From the MGM Grand in Las Vegas (1999), became HBO's top-rated original program of 1998–1999.
 Billboard named Cher the top dance artist of 1999.
 Capitalizing on her success, former label Geffen released the US-only compilation If I Could Turn Back Time: Cher's Greatest Hits (1999), certified gold by the RIAA.
 Meanwhile, Cher oversaw The Greatest Hits (1999) for international markets, reaching number one on the European Top 100 Albums chart.

-In 2000, Cher released Not Commercial, an album she wrote after attending a songwriting conference in 1994.
+In 2000, Cher released Not Commercial, largely self-written during a songwriting camp in 1994 and recorded with members of David Letterman's CBS Orchestra.
 She chose the title after her label's chief dismissed the project as "nice, but not commercial" and rejected it for its explicit language and unsparing themes, including the suicide of Kurt Cobain, homelessness, veteran neglect and personal trauma.
 She sold it independently on her website, an unusual move for an artist under contract with a major label.
 The song "Sisters of Mercy", which describes the nuns who prevented her mother from retrieving her from a Catholic orphanage as "daughters of hell", drew condemnation from the Catholic Church.

 Cher's dance-focused follow-up to Believe, Living Proof (2001), reached number one in Greece and number nine in the US, where it was certified gold.
 It features the UK top-ten single "The Music's No Good Without You", the Grammy-nominated "Love One Another" and "Song for the Lonely", a tribute to "the courageous people of New York" after the September 11 attacks.
 Named Billboards top dance artist of 2002, Cher received the Artist Achievement Award from Steven Tyler at the 2002 Billboard Music Awards for having "helped redefine popular music with massive success on the Billboard charts".
 That year, her wealth was estimated at $600 million.